pdimens/pdimens.github.io/content/posts/structuretutorial.md

 ### Creating the input file

 Options include [PGDSpider2](http://www.cmpg.unibe.ch/software/PGDSpider/), [R::radiator](https://github.com/thierrygosselin/radiator), and probably some other ones.
 You don't want to create this file by hand.
 If you already have a Genepop formatted file on hand, I made a script that converts it into Structure format via radiator [here](https://github.com/pdimens/bio-bin/blob/master/genepop2structure).
+You can also use [PopGen.jl](https://github.com/BioJulia/PopGen.jl) to read in from genepop/vcf/plink/csv and write to structure of faststructure formats.

 ## Parameter files

-You can run Structure and manually specify every parameter, but absolutely don't do that.
+You can run Structure and manually specify every parameter as arguments to the comman line call, but absolutely don't do that.
 Instead, use `mainparams` and `extraparams` files.

 ### mainparams